-Officers have considered reasonable alternatives for secondary education provision in the Holyhead area.
-Officers conclude that a new building for Ysgol Uwchradd Caergybi worth around £66 million is the preferred option.
-This will ensure the current and long-term sustainability of secondary education in Holyhead and Holy Island and ensure that there are sufficient secondary places to meet current and future demand.
+Officers have considered reasonable alternatives for the education provision in the Holyhead area, and for Ysgol Uwchradd Caergybi's catchment area.
+Officers conclude that a new school building is proposed to ensure the long-term sustainability of education and ensure that there are sufficient school places to meet the demands now and in the future.